 Prefer the elegant look of silver bungees?
 Or does orange put you in a jumping mood?
 We have six vibrant colors for you to choose from, and all of them come in any of our five resistance strengths.
 So your bellicon will be customized to suit your style as well as your fitness goals.

-DON’T WORRY: If, after receiving your bellicon, you think that you’d prefer a softer or stronger bungee strength, we’ll be glad to exchange them.
+DON’T WORRY: If, after receiving your bellicon, you think that you’d prefer a softer or stronger bungee strength, we’ll be glad to exchange them...just call us within the first 10 days after receiving your bellicon.
+Replacing your bungees is easy to do - no tools are required.
+This video shows you how: http://bit.ly/2lcx1eI.

-More information about the different workout intensities and other issues that may affect your choice of bungee strength can be found further down on this page.
+There is more detailed information about issues that may affect your bungee strength choice (like workout intensity, health concerns, etc.) further down this page.

 We get this question a lot.
 If you find yourself in this situation, we have several recommendations, each depending on the weight differences of the intended users:

-If you prefer this type of workout intensity, please select your bungee strength from the «Health Bounce» column in the table above.
+If you prefer this type of workout intensity, please choose a bungee strength from the “Softer Bounce” column in the table above.

-If you prefer this type of workout intensity, please select your bungee strength from the «Intensive training» column in the table above.
+If you prefer this type of workout intensity, please select your bungee strength from the “Firmer Bounce” column in the table above.

 Some people have physical issues that may affect their choice of bungee strength…aside from their weight and preferred exercise intensity.
 Below is a list of conditions and our recommendations on how these issues should influence your bungee choice.

-If you have serious or chronic health issues, you should always get the advice of your doctor regarding the kind of exercise that is best for you.
+If you have serious or chronic health issues, you should always get the advice of your doctor or healthcare provider regarding the kind of exercise that is best for you.

-The bottom line is that the force of gravity is what keeps bones strong.
-The bouncing motion, which produces gravitational forces two to three times normal, increases the weight-bearing force on bones, infusing them with calcium.
+The bottom line is that the force of gravity is what keeps bones strong, and bouncing produces gravitational forces two to three times normal, increasing the weight-bearing force on bones and infusing them with calcium.
 A clinical study in Germany found that 12-weeks of training with the bellicon can largely stop the progression of osteoporosis.

-People with osteopenia or osteoporosis will benefit from any bungee strength, but if bone density is your primary concern, you should choose a bungee one or two strengths stronger than your optimal bungee strength.
-The added resistance will increase the weight-bearing force on the bones, encouraging them to rebuild, while the bellicon bungees will take the pressure off of your joints.
+People with osteopenia or osteoporosis will benefit from any bungee strength, but if bone density is your primary concern, you should choose a strength from the "Firmer Bounce" column in the chart above.
+The added resistance will increase the weight-bearing force on the bones, encouraging them to rebuild, while the smooth performance of the bellicon bungees will take the pressure off of your joints.

-Most people adapt to the elastic surface and springing motion of rebounding almost immediately, but for people who might at times have difficulty balancing, we suggest getting bungees one category stronger than usual, which will increase the stability of the mat surface.
+Most people adapt to the elastic surface and springing motion of rebounding almost immediately, but for people who have difficulty with their balance, we suggest getting bungees from the "Firmer Bounce" column in the chart above, which will increase the stability of the mat surface.

-For those whose balance issues require additional safety and security, we offer optional support bars which can be attached or removed in minutes without tools, and are made of the same high-quality steel used in our frames, so you can be sure of their strength.
+For those whose balance issues require additional safety and security, we offer optional Hand Support Bars which can be attached or removed in minutes without tools, and are made of the same high-quality steel used in our frames, so you can be sure of their strength.

 To learn more about our Hand Support Bars, visit this page: “Which accessories are right for me?”.